 Winter camping in an RV has its’ own set of challenges.
 You must prepare your motorhome or camper to be able to survive the elements.
 From keeping the cold outside and your pipes from freezing, there are important tasks you need to prepare your RV for winter camping and survive the freezing elements.

-So, if you get a freak snowstorm or bitter cold temperatures, here’s so great survival tips to help you enjoy winter camping a bit more.
+So, if you get a freak snowstorm or bitter cold temperatures, here’s so great survival tips to help you actually enjoy winter camping in your RV.

 Table of Contents:

-When we ordered our first RV; our Heartland Cyclone fifth wheel toy hauler, we opted out of ordering the Yeti Extreme Cold Weather Package thinking we’d never use it.
+When we ordered our first RV; our Heartland Cyclone fifth wheel toy hauler, we opted out of ordering the Yeti Package; thinking we’d never use it.
 It was costly and we never thought we’d be in the position of enduring freezing temperatures.

 But, let’s assume that your RV or camper doesn’t have an extreme cold-weather package.
 What can you do to make living in an RV survivable and comfortable when the temperatures drop below freezing.

 In another article, Winter RV Camping: Keep Your RV Interior Warm in Cold Weather, we talked about simple methods to help preserve heat inside your RV.